-However, the NIV has contributed to this misled concept.
+However, the NIV has significantly contributed to this misled concept.

-The first reason is that translators were no longer certain of 18 of 20 of these translated words, so they opted to back off to the more generic flesh word (from the Greek sarx: flesh/body/meat/human nature or being).
+The first reason is that translators were no longer certain of 18 of 20 of these translated words, so they opted to back off to the more generic flesh word.
 The second reason is the translators’ mistaken belief that Paul taught a continuing sinful nature in Christ in Romans 7.
 He certainly did not [see additional posts].
-These two Romans 7 verses that still are translated sinful nature could just as easily also refer to the the flesh or body:
+The remaining two Romans 7 verses that still are translated sinful nature could just as easily also refer to the the flesh or body:

-Here’s the ultimate problem with believing in a continuing sinful nature in Christ: the sinful nature is described as being crucified (dead), circumcised (removed) and in the past tense in these four verses:
+Here’s the ultimate problem with believing in a continuing sinful nature in Christ: in the following four verses, the sinful nature is described as being crucified (dead), circumcised (removed) and in the past tense:

-“But you are not in the flesh, but in the Spirit, if the Spirit of God dwells in you.
-Now if any man does not have the Spirit of Christ, he does not belong to Him.”
-Romans 8:9
+“You, however, are not in the realm of the flesh but are in the realm of the Spirit, if indeed the Spirit of God lives in you.
+And if anyone does not have the Spirit of Christ, they do not belong to Christ.”
+Romans 8:9 (NIV 2011)